Table of Contents

 However, the vestibulo-ocular reflex is a primitive brainstem response and is normally inhibited by the cortex in a conscious patient.
-Saccades generated by the frontal cortex counteract the tonic deviation response of the vestibular system to continue fixation of a moving object.
+Saccades, or successions of discontinuous individual eye movements generated by the frontal cortex counteract the tonic deviation response of the vestibular system to continue fixation of a moving object.

 Thus, nystagmus to the right side is a combination of saccades to the right side and tonic deviation of the eyes towards the left side caused by hot water stimulation of the right ear in a conscious patient.

 The interpretations of the caloric test in these myriad perspectives can be easily memorized as follows:

 |Level of consciousness||Test||Interpretation|

 |Patient conscious||Hot water stimulation of the right ear||Right sided nystagmus with fast component to the right.|

 |Patient unconscious||Hot water stimulation of the right ear||Patient comatosed but not braindead: tonic deviation of the eyes to left side.|